 How Do I Clean Out the Oven?

-Cleaning the oven is a fairly simple process, that can be accomplished by using a shovel.
-Depending on how frequent your use is, you'll either have to do this on a weekly basis or a monthly basis.
+Cleaning the oven is a fairly simple process that can be accomplished by using a shovel.
+Depending on how frequent your use is, you'll either have to do this every week or a monthly basis.

 How Do You Drain the Tub?

-Draining the tub is an incredibly simple process, near the lower side of the tub is a drain valve that can be connected to a hose.
-Simply pull the lever and watch it drain!
+Draining the tub is a straightforward process; near the lower side of the tub is a drain valve that can be connected to a hose.
+Then, simply pull the lever and watch it drain!

 Can I Leave It Empty?

-While it's okay to leave it drained for a few days, if it's empty for a long time you'll end up with a warped tub, and this can damage the seal.
+While leaving it drained for a few days is okay, if it's empty for a long time, you'll end up with a warped tub, which can damage the seal.

 Should I Cover It if it's Empty?

 If you're leaving your tub empty for any period of time, you should leave it uncovered.
-This is due to the fact that without fresh airflow, the rate at which molds grow is highly increased.
+This is because, without fresh airflow, the rate at which molds grow is highly increased.